-The project involved the removal of contaminated soil and invasive plants, and the planting of 50,000 native shrubs, flowers, and trees, which are critical to protecting and enhancing habitat for wildlife such as fish, birds, frogs, and turtles.
+The project involved the removal of contaminated soil and invasive plants, and the planting of about 50,000 native shrubs, flowers, and trees, which are critical to protecting and enhancing habitat for wildlife such as fish, birds, frogs, and turtles.
 By planting native species, re-establishing the wetlands, and improving habitat, the project is improving the ecosystem and playing a significant role in creating a productive, healthy Onondaga Lake watershed.

 The remediation was performed under the oversight of the New York State Department of Environmental Conservation, the New York State Department of Health, and the U.S. Environmental Protection Agency.
 In 2015, Honeywell was honored with an Outstanding Civil Engineering Award by the American Society of Civil Engineers, Syracuse Section, for the remediation and restoration of Geddes Brook and Nine Mile Creek.